 Lip Licking and Yawning When There’s No Food in Sight

-When your dog licks their lips repeatedly with no treats around, or yawns despite being wide awake, they’re not thinking about dinner or needing a nap.
+If your dog licks his lips, but there aren’t any treats around, or yawns even though he’s wide awake, he probably isn’t thinking about dinner or wanting a nap.

-Once you recognize these subtle cues, you can step in to remove the stressor or give your dog space, helping them feel safer and more secure.
+Once you’ve recognized these subtle cues, you can step in and remove the stressor or let your dog have space so he’ll feel safer and more secure.

 Ears Pinned Back vs. Ears Pushed Forward